longnguyendr/vagrant-box-with-magento/README.md

 ```

 You now have your database and magento set.
-To secure your database, run the below command to set password for mysql root
+Run the below command to access mysql as new user

 ```
 $ mysql -u magento -p